-The new ace series of cameras offer fantastic value.
-This model is built on a new e2v CMOS sensor to deliver 60 frames per second at full 1280 x 1024 resolution.
+The ace series of cameras offer fantastic value.
+This model is built on an e2v CMOS sensor to deliver 60 frames per second at full 1280 x 1024 resolution.
 The combination of resolution, frame rate, overall performance, and price is without equal.

 Because the Basler ace GigE camera uses the same 29 x 29 mm footprint that has been standard on analog cameras for many years, replacement of analog cameras is easy.
 Some existing Camera Link cameras and IEEE 1394a or 1394b cameras with this same footprint can also be easily replaced.